syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Tools.md

 {% endhighlight %}

-Once you activate the texttool, you can also able to perform label editing of a node/connector.
+Once you activate the text tool, you can also able to perform label editing of a node/connector.

 ## Tool Selection